 Certainly the line of Santas and Snowmen that gets the most attention here at The Christmas House is the Heartwood Creek line by Jim Shore.
 We don’t find too many folks that DON’T fall in love with these fabulous, yet affordable, pieces.
 Appearing as if they are carved wood (they are actually made of resin), these Santas and Snowmen often feature a quilted pattern.
 Prices start at just $21.50.
 Some of you may remember Jim Shore from years ago when we carried his “pencil Santas”, of which he was the original designer and creator.
 Jim is a down-to-earth “guy next door” southern gentleman who enjoys designing the Heartwood Creek collection for our enjoyment.
 We just wish he would visit us more often so all of you could meet him!

-Our newest line of Santas and Angels in the muted tones of Christmas
+A favorite line of Santas, Mice and Angels in the muted tones of Christmas

 A wonderful combination tells the store of both the birth of the baby and the Santa who brings him a gift